netguycode/citaq/README.md

 6. Uninstall all Just Eat Apps - there are about 4
 7. Then Go to do reset

+## Print Proxy

+This app works great as an interface between the in-built serial (thermal) printer and your device.
+It costs Euro14.99 and works as it says on the website. https://citaq.co.uk/

+Ive included the most up to date version avaliable.
+See "Software' folder.

+## Disclaimer
-** Disclaimer: I am not affiliated in anyway with Citaq or Menulog(AU)/JustEat(Int).
+I am not affiliated in anyway with Citaq or Menulog(AU)/JustEat(Int).
 I do not endorse modifying your device as it may viod any and all warranties that the device may have had prior.
 This may also be a breach in your Menulog(AU)/JustEat(Int) contract (if you are a resturant partner), so please proceed with caution.